hackerschoice/hackerschoice.github.io/index.md

 *(We are not anti-government.
 We are anti-stupidity.
 Unfortunately there seems to be considerable overlap.)*

-Once, we allowed [https://x.com/d1srupt_4](d1srupt) to interview 2 of our members: [https://www.redhotcyber.com/en/post/thc-30-years-of-hacking-without-trying-to-get-rich/](30 years of hacking for fun and no profit)
+Only once did we allow an interview of two of our members: [30 years of hacking for fun and no profit](https://www.redhotcyber.com/en/post/thc-30-years-of-hacking-without-trying-to-get-rich/)

 ## Contact